Pagure/pagure/doc/Install_evs.rst

 The eventsource server is easy to set-up.

-* Installed the required dependencies
+* Install the required dependencies
 ::

     python-redis
     python-trollius
     python-trollius-redis
-    systemd

-..note: This last one is necessary if you want to use the service file provided.
-        Otherwise, you will have to write your own.
+..note: We ship a systemd unit file for pagure_milter but we welcome patches
+        for scripts for other init systems.

 * Install the files of the SSE server as follow: